Share the article!

 Be a freelancer without hassle and get paid without your own CVR number with Factofly.
 We help almost 3,000 others with an everyday life without administration.

-What is the advantage of selling clip cards?
+What is the benefit of selling vouchers?

-What is the downside of selling clip cards?
+What is the downside of selling vouchers?

 An easier freelance life with Factofly